-Our registered office address is: 100 Victoria Embankment, London, EC4Y 0HQ.
-Intersoft is a wholly owned subsidiary of The Royal Mail Group.
+Our registered office address is: 185 Farringdon Rd, London, EC1A 1AA.
+Intersoft is a wholly-owned subsidiary of The Royal Mail Group.

 Intersoft want visitors to its website to be able to take part fully in the functionality of its website.
 We are committed to do this in a way that does not infringe your right to privacy.

 Please read the following carefully.
 By continuing to use this website you accept the practices described within this policy.

 Who is the Data Controller (for the purposes of Data Protection Law)?

 - Intersoft may receive personal data from Merchants that use our service which relates to customers of those Merchants.
 In this situation the Merchants are the Data Controllers of their customers’ data.
 Intersoft are Data Processors in this instance.
 If you are a customer of a Merchant that uses our services we would recommend that you contact the relevant Merchant, who is the Data Controller.
 As such, any queries received by Intersoft in relation to the tasks and obligations of the Data Controller within that relationship, will be advised to contact the relevant merchant that that sale was purchased through.